Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

     This is a general DFX DRC that will be followed by the list of instances and resource types that are not contained in the auto-generated pblock.

--   Given that the Classic SoC Boot solution uses a DFX design flow
+-   Given that the Classic SoC Boot solution uses a DFX design flow, IO must be defined in the top-level even though the IO components (buffers, etc.) are instantiated.
+ If greybox configurations are used, be sure to supply IO constraint information to maintain a consistent pinout requirement for the overall design.